etejor/COVID-Data-Nigeria-Project---Data-Exploration.sql/README.md

-# Data Exploeration with SQL
+# Data Exploration with SQL